Serverless monitoring: Expert tips & tools to overcome cold starts, debug distributed errors & control costs.

 Essential metrics for effective serverless monitoring

-To successfully monitor your serverless applications, you need to track specific metrics that provide insights into performance, reliability, and cost.
-Here are the key metrics you should focus on:
+To successfully monitor your serverless applications, you need to track specific metrics that provide insights into performance, reliability, and cost:

 Performance metrics